kisom/rawk/page/sfnet/readme.md

 0. make
 0. optionally, make PREFIX=<path to install to>
     by default PREFIX is /usr/local
+0. install a markdown parser if one isn't installed

 quick notes:
 * rawk looks for rawkrc in the current directory